-The new Exchange admin center (EAC) is a modern, web-based management console for managing Exchange that is designed to provide an experience more in line with the overall Microsoft Exchange experience.
+This article discusses how to disable Password Change for all Exchange Server Users 2013, 2016 and 2019.
+The new Exchange Admin Centre (EAC) is a modern, web-based management console for managing Exchange that is designed to provide an experience more in line with the overall Microsoft Exchange experience.
 It replaces the Exchange Control Panel (ECP) to manage email settings for your organization. (i.e., the two primary interfaces used to perform administrative tasks in Exchange Server 2010).
-When you wish to give the possibility to selected end-users in order to have their passwords changed via OWA, here are the steps to perform this task.
+Please see How to perform Password Change with OWA, and how to block the Change Password Feature for All Users via the Exchange Administrative Center.

-This change can only be performed on the server-side (Exchange server 2013/2016/2019).
+This change can only be performed on the server side (Exchange server 2013/2016/2019).

-From within the EAC, select Servers / Virtual Directories.
-From within the list of Exchange Virtual Directories, select OWA (default website).
-Open its Properties, From this list, notice the Change Password flag.
-Remove the flag if you want to turn this feature off for all users.
-Save the changes and that is all.
+From within the list of Exchange Virtual Directories, select OWA (default website). - Open its Properties, - From this list, notice the Change Password flag. - Remove the flag if you want to turn this feature off for all users. - Save the changes and that is all.

 When logging into OWA with a mailbox user, notice the “Change Password” option is not listed in the settings menu anymore.
 For how to change Passwords using Outlook Web Access (OWA) for Exchange 2013/2016/2019 when permitted by an administrator

 Note: If you only want to take this feature away from certain users.

 Make sure you read the Release notes for Exchange Server topics before you begin your deployment.
 The release notes contain important information on issues you might encounter during and after your deployment.
 See how to set up and Configure Office Online Server.

 Microsoft Outlook is the most popular email client application used to connect to Exchange servers.
 There are others such as Zimbra.
 Outlook uses Microsoft’s own ActiveSync technology and the open Messaging Application Programming Interface (MAPI) to connect to Exchange servers.